 Put a “B” next to those items that you should get done.
 An example of a “B” item might be getting your dirty car washed.

-After you have designated all the items on your list with an A, B, C or D, then review all the “A’s” and put a No. 1 next to the most important A; a No. 2 next to the second most important A, a No. 3 next to the third most important A, and so on until you are done with all of your “A’s”.
+After you have designated all the items on your list with an A, B, C, or D, then review all the “A’s” and put a “1” next to the most important A; a “2” next to the second most important A, a “3” next to the third most important A, and so on, until you are done with all of your “A’s.”

-Then go over your “B’s”.
-Put a No. 1 next to your most important B and follow the same procedure as you did with your “A’s” until all your “B’s” are prioritized.
+Then go over your “B’s.”
+Put a “1” next to your most important B and follow the same procedure as you did with your “A’s” until all your “B’s” are prioritized.

 I generally don’t do anything with my “C’s” because I seldom get to them until they move up in importance.
 I do keep them on my list so I don’t forget about them.
 I then delegate the “D” items to the appropriate people.